SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/edit-follow-up.md

 * If you select **Change only this instance**, the change will not affect other times.

-* If you select **Change all future instances including this one**, the change will apply to this follow-up in the future as well.
+* If you select **Change all future instances including this one**, the change will apply to this follow-up and all repetitions in the future as well.

 You can change only the start date for the follow-up while viewing the recurrence details.
 To change the time, click **OK** or **Cancel** to return to the follow-up details.